-These Loaded Buffalo Chicken Fries are a healthier alternative to traditional game day food, made with homemade oven fries and topped with mozzarella and blue cheeses!
+These loaded Buffalo Chicken Fries are a healthier alternative to game day food, with homemade fries topped with two kinds of cheese!

 How to make buffalo chicken fries